rahulkoonantavida/numbersense/README.md

 a web application for practicing mental math

 ## features/ideas/improvements:
+- REFACTOR!
+(StartGame component, Problem component, ...)
 - difficulty selector or the ability to configure range of question operands
-- option to either "Play Again" or "Change Settings" after a game instance is finished
+- ~~option to either "Play Again" or "Change Settings" after a game instance is finished~~
 - also, experiment with styling while maintaining minimal UI

 ___